dsagman/picat/picat.md

 - Picat also has `cond`, but it's only mentioned in an example about Fibonacci and isn't in the index.
 It was ChatGPT who told me about it.

 - `-->` The manual says this syntax supports DCG (Definite Clause Grammar) rules.
 I don't know much about these and the Prolog manual talks about the `phrase` predicate for processing them, which Picat doesn't seem to have.
 And without some examples, I'm not sure what I'd use them for.
 Would they make better/easier parsers for LL, LR or CFG grammars?
 I do not know.

+- In the `neqs` constraint the manual says, "This constraint is equivalent to the conjunction of the inequality constraints in *NeqList*, but it extracts `all_distinct` constraints from the inequality constraints."
+I don't know what "extracts" means here.
+Does it not honor `all_distinct`?
+Something else?

+- I don't understand how to use the graph-based constraints: acyclic, hcp, scc, tree, etc. I would like some example.

+- The `regular` constraint is covered in https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf, but I need to reread a few dozen more times!

+- Table constraints are coverd in the manual and the Constraint solving book.
+They are also hard for me to grok.